Skip to main content

 The Full LCRB Penalty Table: What Every Contravention Costs

-Schedule 2 of BC Regulation 241/2016 sets every monetary penalty and suspension day the LCRB can impose on a licensee or permittee.
+Schedule 2 of BC Regulation 241/2016 sets every monetary penalty the LCRB can impose on a licensee or permittee, and every suspension day it can impose on a licensee.
 Fifty-four line items across 18 categories.
 The range runs from $1,000 for an advertising violation to $25,000 for selling liquor while your licence is suspended.
 If you've been told "it depends on the contravention," this is the table that determines what it depends on.

 The penalties below are administrative, not criminal.
-Criminal prosecution under LCLA s.57 carries maximums of $100,000 and 12 months imprisonment, but criminal charges are rare.
-Almost all enforcement follows the administrative path: a Notice of Enforcement Action, a waiver offer, and a penalty from these ranges.
+Criminal prosecution under LCLA s.57 sits alongside them.
+The top tier, reserved for certain s.8 offences committed by individuals, reaches $100,000 and 12 months imprisonment; corporations face fines but no imprisonment.
+Every enforcement action in the waiver reports and published decisions Duty Room has reviewed took the administrative path: a Notice of Enforcement Action, a waiver offer, and a penalty from these ranges.

 How the escalation works

-Every contravention has three penalty tiers: first, second, and subsequent.
-The LCRB looks back 24 months for licensees and 12 months for permittees.
-If you had a minors contravention 23 months ago and get caught again today, you're in the second-offence column.
+Most contraventions have three escalation steps: first, second, and subsequent.
+The LCRB looks back 24 months for licensees.1 If you had a minors contravention 23 months ago and get caught again today, you're in the second-offence column.
 At 25 months, the clock has reset and you're back to first-offence pricing.

-For the first liquor contravention within the lookback window, the licensee chooses between the monetary penalty and a licence suspension.
+For most first liquor contraventions within the lookback window, the licensee chooses between the monetary penalty and a licence suspension.
 The LCRB doesn't choose for you.
 That choice disappears for second and subsequent contraventions in some categories, where the General Manager's delegate sets the penalty.
+Item 51 is the exception in the other direction: it carries monetary penalties only, with no suspension option in any column.

 The standard waiver offer is the minimum of the applicable range.
 A first-offence minors contravention gets offered at $7,000 or 7 days.
-Contest at hearing and the delegate can impose anything within the range, up to $11,000 or 11 days for a first offence.
+Contest at hearing and the delegate can impose any penalty from the floor of the range upward.
+The delegate is bound by the Schedule 2 minimums, not the maximums.

-Top tier: $7,000 to $25,000.
-Twenty items carry first-offence minimums of $7,000 and escalate to $25,000 for subsequent contraventions.
+Top bucket: $7,000 to $25,000 (3.6x climb).
+Sixteen items carry first-offence minimums of $7,000 and escalate to $25,000 for subsequent contraventions, a 3.6x range and the gentlest curve in the schedule.
 These are the contraventions the LCRB treats most seriously: unlawful sale of liquor, supplying liquor to minors, allowing violent or disorderly conduct, tied houses and inducements, failure to produce records, and providing false information.
-The $7,000/$11,000/$25,000 staircase is the one most operators encounter, because selling to a minor (item 7) lives here and accounts for 65% of all enforcement actions.
+The $7,000 to $25,000 staircase is the one most operators encounter, because selling liquor to a minor (item 7) lives here and accounts for 157 of the 254 accepted waivers in the 2026 report, 62 percent of the total.

-Middle tier: $3,000 to $15,000.
-Nineteen items start at $3,000 and top out at $15,000.
+Middle bucket: $3,000 to $15,000 (5x climb).
+Twenty items start at $3,000 and top out at $15,000, a 5x range.
 Serving an intoxicated person, allowing intoxicated patrons to remain, overcrowding beyond occupant load, drink promotions encouraging intoxication, and minors present in the establishment all sit in this band.
 The $3,000 first-offence minimum is also where most intoxication-related waivers land (3.4% of all waivers in the 2025 report).

-Bottom tier: $1,000 to $11,000.
-Fifteen items start at $1,000 and cap at $11,000 on subsequent offences.
-SIR training failures, staff drinking while working, allowing liquor to leave the service area, advertising violations, entertainment non-compliance, structural alterations without approval, and the catch-all provision for anything not specifically listed.
+Bottom bucket: $1,000 to $11,000 (11x climb).
+Eleven items start at $1,000 and cap at $11,000 on subsequent offences, an 11x range and the steepest escalation curve in the schedule.
+SIR training failures, staff drinking while working, allowing liquor to leave the service area, advertising violations, entertainment non-compliance, structural alterations without approval, and the catch-all provision for anything not specifically listed all live here.
 The $1,000 minimum is the lowest penalty in the schedule.
 SIR training violations appear here and account for 12% of waivers.

 The full table